dallas22ca/Remetric-Gem/README.md

 # Remetric

-TODO: Write a gem description
+Remetric tracks your user data in a snap!

+This gem interacts with our API.

 ## Installation